-No User ReviewsWrite a review

 The following charts are provided to give you an idea of how some of the key specs of the Powermate PM4500DF compare to dual fuel generators of similar power (between 3500 and 4500 W).

-- At a weight of 109 pounds, the Powermate PM4500DF places in the expected weight range of the dual fuel generators in the 3500-4500 rated wattage range.
-In terms of weight, one of the champions in their power range is the WEN DF402iX, standing at just 66.1 lbs.
+- As its weight is 109 pounds, the Powermate PM4500DF falls in the expected weight range of the dual fuel devices in the 3500-4500 rated wattage category.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN DF402iX, with a dry weight of just 66.1 pounds.

-- The PM4500DF, offering a run time of around 10.5 hours with a full tank at a 50% load, falls within the average autonomy range when compared to its peers.
+- Given that the PM4500DF reaches an autonomy of around 10.5 hours with a full tank and at 50% load, it is placed within the average autonomy range of similarly powerful dual fuel generators.
 If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Westinghouse iGen4500DF, reaching around 15 hours.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel generators, the Powermate PM4500DF is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 3500-4500W dual fuel generators, the Powermate PM4500DF is on the cheap side of the price range.

 The bottom line